HyphenSouth/Thunderdome-Fantasy/readme.md

 ---

 # Doodads
 Doodads (also known as entities) are non player objects that appear on the map.
+They have effects that can be triggered by characters within their activation range.
+Each doodad has its own activation range and trigger probability.
+A doodad's owner may have a different chance to trigger.
+Some doodads can be triggered by multiple characters per turn.

+Doodads updates take place after all players performed their actions, and before terrain updates

+Some doodads can move about the map.
+These doodads will move around randomly, or towards a planned target, and can interact with terrain.

 <details>
 <summary>Doodad List</summary>
+### Bomb
+### Trap
+### Fire
+### Campfire
+### Decoy
+this thing is probably getting taken out so im not writing anything for it

+### Duck

 </details>